 How to Talk to Someone About Depression?

-When someone you love has depression, you can feel disconnected from the person that you had been close to in the past.
-Open up a conversion and speak in a nonjudgmental fashion to better help support the person you love.
+When someone you love has depression, you can feel disconnected from the person you had been close to.
+Open up a conversation and speak in a nonjudgmental fashion to better help support the person you love.
 Remember that being a compassionate listener is much more important than giving advice.

 Talking to a loved one about depression can still be an intimidating conversation to have; here are a few tips to help you: